CreateProcessWithTokenW function (winbase.h)

 Because the equal sign (=) is used as a separator, it must not be used in the name of an environment variable.

 An environment block can contain Unicode or ANSI characters.
 If the environment block pointed to by lpEnvironment contains Unicode characters, be sure that dwCreationFlags includes CREATE_UNICODE_ENVIRONMENT.
-If this parameter is NULL and the environment block of the parent process contains Unicode characters, you must also ensure that dwCreationFlags includes CREATE_UNICODE_ENVIRONMENT.

 An ANSI environment block is terminated by two zero bytes: one for the last string, one more to terminate the block.
 A Unicode environment block is terminated by four zero bytes: two for the last string and two more to terminate the block.